tgfrerer/island/README.md

 # Project Island 🌋🐎

 Project Island is an experimental **Vulkan** Renderer for Linux and Windows, written in C/C++.

 Island is written for **rapid protoyping and tweaking**.
 That's why it allows **hot-reloading** wherever possible: for **C/C++** application code, **GLSL** or **HLSL** shader code, even the renderer's own core modules.

 Island is **fast to compile**.
 A full rebuild should take < 5s on a moderate multicore machine, and incremental builds often take < 1s.

-To achieve this aim, Island is structured into strictly separated modules, which can be dropped in or out during development, while for Release, you can build a single, statically linked and optimised binary.
+To achieve this aim, Island is structured into strictly separated modules, which can be dropped in or out during Debug, while for Release, you can build a single, statically linked and optimised binary.

 [![C/C++ CI](https://github.com/tgfrerer/island/actions/workflows/c-cpp.yml/badge.svg)](https://github.com/tgfrerer/island/actions/workflows/c-cpp.yml)